akiratwang/UniMelb-Data-Science-Information/README.md

 ## Welcome!
-Hi, this is my repository which gives information about the UniMelb undegraduate Data Science major.
+Hi, this is my repository which gives information about the UniMelb undergraduate Data Science major.
 The official handbook for the Data Science major can be [viewed here](https://handbook.unimelb.edu.au/2019/components/b-sci-major-8).

 <p align="center">